mlcommons/croissant/docs/croissant-spec-1.0.md

 }
 ```

-The example above illustrates the benefit of the `url` field, used to disambiguate the meaning of names possibly designating the same concept (e.g. "train" and "training").
+The example above illustrates the benefit of the `url` field, used to disambiguate the meaning of names possibly designing the same concept (e.g. "train" and "training").

 Once a datasets splits have been defined, any `RecordSet` can refer to those using a regular field, as done in the following example, also extracted from the COCO dataset croissant definition: